 The Appalachian Trail is a 2,175-mile long public footpath.
 Conceived in 1921 and completed in 1937, private citizens built the trail and thousands like you each year volunteer to maintain its footprint.
 From Maines Mount Katahdin and Georgias Springer Mountain, this footpath traverses scenic, wooded, pastoral, wild and culturally resonant lands through 14 of the eastern United States.
 Access to the southern end of the Trail is within an hour from our KOA.

 John C. Campbell Folk School

-John C. Campbell Folk School provides experiences in non-competitive learning and community life that are joyful and enlivening.
+John C. Campbell Folk School, a 12 minute ride from the Park, provides experiences in non-competitive learning and community life that are joyful and enlivening.
 The School is located in scenic Brasstown, North Carolina, and offers year-round week long and weekend classes for adults in craft, art, music, dance, cooking, gardening, nature studies, photography and writing.
 Folks come together in this haven, tucked in the beautiful western North Carolina mountains, to have creative and fun learning experiences.
 Concert Series The Folk Schools free Friday night concert series features some of the finest regional and national acts performing old-time, bluegrass, folk, gospel and Celtic music.
 Community Dances Community dances are usually held every other Saturday evening and are relished by local residents and visitors who enjoy contra and square dancing to live music.
 Nature Trails Numerous walking trails meander the 300-acre campus, including the Rivercane Walk, a creek side trail with art honoring the Cherokee heritage of the Appalachian area.